 - Completing the form.

 - Mailing it along with your $1 fee to the address listed on the form.

 You may need a license to operate certain boats, depending on your age.

 If you're 12 or 13 years old and want to drive a Class A (Less than 16 feet long) boat with a horsepower of 30 or less, by yourself, you must have a boater's license.
 Otherwise, an adult must be with you, or supervising you.

 The same rules apply for operating a personal watercraft.

-If you're 14 or 15 years old, you may operate any type of motor-powered boat or personal watercraft by yourself if you have a license.
+If you're 16 years old, you may operate any type of motor-powered boat or personal watercraft by yourself if you proper identification.
 Otherwise, again, you'll need to be with an adult or have one directly supervising you.

 Approved online providers, such as BoaterExam.com, give boaters the option of fulfilling their licensing requirements on the Internet.
 Taking a course may also help you save on your boat insurance in Georgia.

 Or you can complete your safety course in person.
 Check your local Department of Natural Resources Law Enforcement Office for classroom information.

 Hours and fees vary with the provider.Other Topics in This Section